News

 • PRC in the Philippines and her mission work in various places:

 • Berean PRC bulletin: Rev. V. Ibe led her worship services today.
-And, "The saints in All of Grace Protestant Reformed Fellowship in Gabaldon, Nueva Ecija will join us in our worship services via livestream at our official Facebook page.
-We pray for God’s blessings and spiritual sustenance upon them as they hear the Word of God."
+And, "Our brothers and sisters in All of Grace Protestant Reformed Fellowship in Gabaldon, Nueva Ecija, will join us in our worship services today via live stream on our Facebook page."

 REFORMED RESOURCES for EDUCATION, EDIFICATION, and EVANGELISM